- Borrow & Request

 The most recent documents are often online only, and can be located with a search in 1Search; links to these documents are found in the record.

-Many of our tangible (physical) documents are given a classification number in the Library of Congress (LC) system and located in the regular book stacks with our other items, or the LC section of the microfiche cabinets.
+Many of our tangible (physical) documents are given a classification number in the Library of Congress (LC) system and located in the regular book stacks with our other items, 1st floor compact shelves, or the LC section of the microfiche cabinets.

-Others are classified in Superintendent of Documents (SuDoc) classification (or OrDocs in the case of Oregon documents) and are found in the 3rd floor document collections on shelves, in CD/DVD cabinets, or in microfiche cabinets.
+Others are classified in Superintendent of Documents (SuDoc) classification (or OrDocs in the case of Oregon documents) and are found in the 1st floor compact shelves, in CD/DVD cabinets, or in microfiche cabinets.

 What is a SuDoc number?
 Federal documents not classified by Valley Library in the standard Library of Congress (LC) classification system are classified in SuDoc.
 This is a system that arranges publications by the agency that produced them, NOT by subject like LC.
-At the Valley Library, these are all located on the 3rd floor.
+At the Valley Library, these are all located in the 1st floor compact shelves.
+An Explanation of the Superintendent of Documents Classification System from GPO.

 U.S. House of Representatives